 No matter where you live, it's likely that you'll face severe winter weather at some point in your life.
-Blizzards and ice storms can create the most extreme and dangerous driving conditions, while heavy snowstorms, accompanied by wind, can knock down power lines, leaving you without heat or means of communication.
-Preparing for winter storms ahead of time gives you and your family peace of mind when a harsh winter hits.
-Here are some helpful tips to get you ready for winter's wrath so that you can be prepared before, during and after a storm.
+Blizzards and ice storms create extreme and dangerous driving conditions, while heavy snowstorms accompanied by wind can knock down power lines, leaving you without heat or means of communication.
+Create peace of mind for your family during a harsh winter by preparing ahead of time and following these tips to be ready before, during and after a nasty storm.

 What to Do Before a Snow Storm

 - Put together an emergency kit.
 You don't want to be left scrambling around for essential gear at the last minute when a storm is already on its way.
 Your home should be equipped with appropriate emergency supplies, including flashlights with extra batteries, battery-operated radio, extra blankets, first-aid kit, fire extinguisher that has been properly serviced, and medical supplies — including at least one week of prescription medications.Be sure to replenish your kit each winter with season-specific gear.

 - Stock up on enough non-perishable food and water for each family member for at least three days.
 Do this ahead of time so you don't get stuck fighting crowds at the grocery store for provisions at the last minute.

 - Make a communication plan.
 A disaster could hit at any time, and you may not be together with your family at the critical moment.
 Make sure you discuss how you'll communicate in advance to increase the odds of staying in touch with your loved ones.
 All family members should have emergency telephone numbers stored in their phones, including their parents' work numbers.
 Parents should also have the numbers for their children's schools saved in their phones.